ThomasSilloway/GodotModCapableGame/README.md

 ## Usage - Manual

 - Export `main` project as an .exe (Turning on Export Console Wrapper is handy for testing)
+  - Export folder: build
-- Export `mainmenu` project as a .zip
+- Export `main_menu` project as a .zip and put it into the
+  - Export folder: build/mods

 - Run the `main` executable and view the logs to see the main menu is loaded (first commit)